 El Niño and La Niña – don’t sound like scientific terms, or even the names of individuals associated with the scientific field?

-- Observation Skills Test: Can you find the odd Chick out in 12 seconds?
+- Thinking Test: Can you Spot the odd Fish in 10 Secs

 However, both terms are actually weather patterns that occur in the Pacific Ocean and can have a significant impact on global climate.